DataBiosphere/bond/README.md

 When you are ready to exit or deactivate your Bond virtualenv, just type the command `deactivate` on your command line.

+### In IntelliJ

+Follow the [instructions](https://www.jetbrains.com/help/idea/creating-virtual-environment.html) on the JetBrains site.

 # Running Tests